Gerunds are an important grammar form to understand and to be able to use effectively in the IELTS test and in your English more generally.

 They are nouns and they are formed by adding -ing onto a verb.

-Take a look at this paragraph - the gerunds are in red and bold.
+Take a look at this paragraph - the gerunds are in red.

 Here are examples of the words before and after they are changed: